 New year new start

-We have just exited the first month of 2017,after a few cold snaps the weather has now progressed to be little milder, unfortunately wetter too.
+We have just exited the first month of the year, after a few cold snaps the weather has now progressed to be little milder, unfortunately wetter too.

 The daffodils, crocus and bluebells are peeking above the ground testing the conditions while the familiar snowdrops are beginning to burst forth with their familiar drooping white petals, a welcome sign that spring isn't to far away, whoo hoo.

 Now is a good time to survey your garden to do some tidying and maintenance before the spring growth starts appearing.

 When dry, wooden fences and sheds near to flower borders will need a coat of preservative, if this is done before the new growth appears it will save walking on the young shoots and possibly killing them off if preservative should drip onto them when applied to the shed or fence this too will not help.